matteoraf/freeRADIUS-Google-StepCA/docs/freeradius/certificates.md

 {% endraw %}
 ```

-Notice that we leave both the serverAuth and clientAuth keys, otherwise we won’t be able to renew this cert as the ACME client will use that same cert to authenticate as a CLIENT to the ACME server.
+Notice that we add both the serverAuth and clientAuth keys, otherwise we won’t be able to renew this cert as the ACME client will use that same cert to authenticate as a CLIENT to the ACME server.
 If we only authorize this as a server certificate, the ACME server will refuse to establish a TLS connection with the client and won’t renew the certificate.

 To know more about the policyIdentifiers object that we added, read [here](https://github.com/FreeRADIUS/freeradius-server/blob/master/raddb/certs/xpextensions).